Henning-Winker/FLSelex/README.md

-# FLSelex_beta
+# FLSelex
-Analyzing impacts of alternative selectivity pattern in FLR (beta version)
+Analyzing impacts of alternative selectivity pattern in FLR